george-edwards/babycam/readme.md

 sudo apt update && sudo apt upgrade -y
 ```

-Turn on the Camera module via raspi-config
+Turn on the Camera module and expand the filesystem via raspi-config
 ```
-# Turn on camera via Interface options
 sudo raspi-config
+# 1) Interface > Camera
+# 2) Advanced > Expand Filesystem

 ```

 Download this repo by cloning it